LIamB12/CISC-486-3D-Game-Project/README.md

 We will use a combination of Unity's Asset Store, and Blender for creation of these models.
 We are aiming for a stylized cartoon look, assets will be low poly, not very realistic.

 ## 📂 Project Setup aligned to course topics
+Unity (what version?
+Eric is using 6000.0.36f LTS)
+C # scripts for PlayerController, FishController, FishEscapeDetection, CrackGenerationManager, WaterLeakageReminder, and various ToolManagers.
+NavMesh is used for AI routing.
+Possible challenges in the optimization process include fish cluster rendering and water flow effect.
+It may be necessary to reduce performance consumption by using GPU installation and other technologies, and use HDRP pipes to achieve dynamic refraction and foam particles (use AI to generate).